papinet/papiNet-API/2.0.0/purchase-order.md

-# Purcahse Order Use Case
+# Purchase Order Use Case

 ## Context